 Children with autism spectrum disorder can greatly benefit from routines.
 Instead of suddenly scheduling an ABA session, try to incorporate it as part of their regular routine at a convenient time.

-At Journey Autism & Behavioral Care Centers, we provide evidence-based ABA therapy to children, adolescents, and adults with autism and other intellectual and developmental disabilities (IDD).
+At Journey ABA, we provide evidence-based ABA therapy to children, adolescents, and adults with autism and other intellectual and developmental disabilities (IDD).

 We offer a family-centered approach and individualized care, helping kids and adults develop the necessary skills to cope with life’s challenges and achieve their long-term goals.
 Our clinical programs are all led by experts in the field of ABA and we also provide ongoing professional development and training for our staff.
 Finally, we believe that a second set of eyes is the best practice and ensure that there are always two clinicians in the room during a session.